DeadlyBossMods/LuaLS-Config/README.md

 	1. Find the `Lua.workspace.library` entry, it should already exist and have entries from the WoW API extension
 	2. Add this line to the library array: `<path to where you cloned LuaLS-Config>/Definitions`
 	3. Add this line to the library array: `<path to where you cloned the main DeadlyBossMods repo>/DBM-Core`
-	3. Add this line to the library array: `<path to where you cloned the main DeadlyBossMods repo>/DBM-StatusBarTimers`
+	4. Add this line to the library array: `<path to where you cloned the main DeadlyBossMods repo>/DBM-StatusBarTimers`
+	5. Add this line to the library array: `<path to where you cloned the main DeadlyBossMods repo>/DBM-Test`

 Your settings.json should look like this afterwards: